40 local students get police escort to holiday giving

-About 40 students from Rutland area schools spent Thursday morning shopping at Walmart with the help of members of the Rutland City Police Department and other officials including Rutland City Mayor David Allaire.
+About 40 students from Rutland-area schools spent last Thursday morning shopping at Walmart with the help of members of the Rutland City Police Department and other officials including Rutland City Mayor David Allaire.

 This opportunity to “Shop With a Cop” wasn’t just a chance to buy video games or “Frozen II” T-shirts or Thanos action figures.
 As part of the national “Shop With a Cop” event, which was brought to Rutland three years ago by Cpl.
 Heath Plemmons, qualified students, who might otherwise have had very little during the holidays, were given a “credit” of $200.

-When the kids arrived at Walmart on Thursday morning, they were paired with a volunteer adult, many of them officers with the city police or Vermont State Police, who took them around the store.
+When the kids arrived at Walmart that morning, they were paired with a volunteer adult, many of them officers with the city police or Vermont State Police, who took them around the store.
 The volunteers made sure the kids chose gifts for themselves that were practical.

 But the teams found themselves in the toy section as well.

-Since coming to Rutland in 2017, the number of students served has doubled every year from 10 kids the first year to 40 this year, with 25 from Rutland City schools and 15 from West Rutland and Rutland Town schools.
+Since the program came to Rutland in 2017, the number of students served has doubled every year from 10 kids the first year to 40 this year, with 25 from Rutland City schools and 15 from West Rutland and Rutland Town schools.

 Plemmons said the support from Berkshire Bank, Walmart and the Rutland City Kiwanis Club has allowed the program to grow.

-Melissa Solomon, a counselor at Rutland Intermediate School, was helping out at the retail store Thursday, her first time being involved with “Shop With a Cop.”
+Melissa Solomon, a counselor at Rutland Intermediate School, was helping out at the retail store that day, her first time being involved with “Shop With a Cop.”
 She said it was a “wonderful” event.

 “It’s exciting,” she said.